Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 After leaving it at least a couple of hours (or even longer!), Flye should have finished assembling.

-If you remained connected to the instance during the process you will get the following output in your terminal when the command has finished.
+If you remained connected to the instance during the process you will be able to tell it has finished because you get the following output in your terminal when the command has finished.

 ~~~
 [2]+  Done      flye --nano-raw ~/cs_course/data/nano_fastq/ERR3152367_sub5_filtered.fastq --out-dir assembly --threads 8 --iterations 3 --meta &> flye.out &
 ~~~
 {: .output}

-If you disconnected from the instance for whatever reason during the assembly process after you have logged in, we need to check the `flye.log` file in the `assembly` directory.
+This message won't be displayed if you disconnected from the instance for whatever reason during the assembly process.
+However, you can still examine the `flye.log` file in the `assembly` directory.
+If the assembly has finished the log file will have summary statistics and information about the location of the assembly at the end.

+Move to the `assembly` directory and use `less` to examine the contents of the log file:
 ~~~
 cd ~/cs_course/analysis/assembly/
 less flye.log
 ~~~
 {: .bash}

-If you navigate to the end of the file you should see something like:
+Navigate to the end of the file using <kbd>G</kbd>.
+You should see something like:
 ~~~
-[2022-08-11 14:03:51] INFO: >>>STAGE: finalize
-[2022-08-11 14:03:52] INFO: Assembly statistics:
+[2022-10-06 15:20:58] root: INFO: Assembly statistics:

-        Total length:   14941594
+        Total length:   15042667
-        Fragments:      148
+        Fragments:      154
-        Fragments N50:  2976491
+        Fragments N50:  2976488
-        Largest frg:    6068569
+        Largest frg:    6068626
         Scaffolds:      0
-        Mean coverage:  178
+        Mean coverage:  187

-[2022-08-11 14:03:52] INFO: Final assembly: ~/cs_course/analysis/assembly/assembly.fasta
+[2022-10-06 15:20:58] root: INFO: Final assembly: /home/csuser/cs_course/analysis/assembly/assembly.fasta

 ~~~
 {: .output}

-It also contains some basic statistics about the assembly created.
+There are some basic statistics about the final assembly created.

-### Assembly Output
+### What is the Assembly output?

-If we `ls` in the assembly directory we can see the that Flye has created many different files.
+If we `ls` in the `assembly` directory we can see the that Flye has created many different files.

 ~~~
 00-assembly   20-repeat     40-polishing    assembly_graph.gfa  assembly_info.txt  params.json